 I’ve never been a JW, but learned a lot about this system when I met Cedric in 2017.
 As I met more former witnesses throughout the years I noticed many of them had similar struggles with the aftermath of leaving the community.

-I’m a big fan of personal freedom and I believe everyone should have the support to choose the path they were taught to follow.
+I’m a big fan of personal freedom and I believe everyone should have the support to choose the path they want to follow, even if that includes leaving behind what you were taught to believe.
 That’s why nowitnesses.org is one of my passion projects.